 Taizé Community Choir album is a good choice.

 Catechesis of the Good Shepherd USA is offering a wealth of resources tailored to a child's developmental stage.
-These range from how to prepare a prayer table, praying with children at home, developmentally suitable scripture passages, and resources for celebrating Lent and Holy Week at home.
+These range from how to prepare a prayer table, praying with children at home, developmentally suitable scripture passages, and resources for celebrating liturgical seasons at home.

 Elizabeth Foss offers free downloads of her Stories of Grace prayer journal for children, including